ankane/jetpack/README.md

 ## RStudio

-Jetpack can also be used from within RStudio.
+Jetpack can also be used in RStudio.

 ```R
 jetpack.install()
 jetpack.add("jsonlite")
 ```

-To initialize a project in RStudio (not needed if you run `jetpack init`), use:
+To initialize a project in RStudio, use:

 ```R
 library(jetpack)